SPSSI Teaching Award

 Applicants must be current SPSSI members at the time of application.

-Send your proposal (addressing items 1-5 below) and curriculum vitae to Kim Case at email@example.com, Chair of the SPSSI Teaching and Mentoring Committee.
+Send your proposal (addressing items 1-5 below) and curriculum vitae to email@example.com with the subject, "2014 NITOP Application."

-1) Title and abstract describing the proposed presentation.
+1) Full and final title and abstract describing your proposed presentation.
 The abstract may be up to 400 words.
 In order to maximize session attendance, please construct titles and abstracts for consumption and clear understanding by the broader NITOP audience of psychology faculty.
 NITOP attendees (ranging from high school to graduate faculty) are interested in pedagogical connections to clear learning goals and especially practical teaching strategies, but may not be familiar with all SPSSI-focused language and concepts.

 2) A brief description of how you will carry out the SPSSI goals for this award as described above if you are selected as the NITOP speaker.